kevcodez/kevcodez-blog/docs/posts/2020-09-27-robust-apache-http-client/README.md

 ---
-title: "More robust HTTP calls with Apache HttpRequestRetryHandler using RetryHandler and ServiceNotAvailableStrategy"
+title: "Resilient HTTP client with Apache HttpRequestRetryHandler using RetryHandler and ServiceNotAvailableStrategy"
 date: "2020-09-27"
 ---

-# More robust HTTP calls with Apache HttpClient using HttpRequestRetryHandler and ServiceNotAvailableStrategy
+# Resilient HTTP client with Apache HttpClient using HttpRequestRetryHandler and ServiceNotAvailableStrategy

 When using HTTP calls you eventually run into issues such as: